mesolitica/malaya/README-pypi.rst

    Transfer learning on BERT-base-bahasa, Tiny-BERT-bahasa, Albert-base-bahasa, Albert-tiny-bahasa, XLNET-base-bahasa, ALXLNET-base-bahasa.
 -  **Generator**

-   Generate any texts given a context using GPT2 Bahasa 117M and 345M or Transformer-Bahasa.
+   Generate any texts given a context using T5-Bahasa, GPT2-Bahasa or Transformer-Bahasa.
 -  **Language Detection**

    using Fast-text and Sparse Deep learning Model to classify Malay (formal and social media), Indonesia (formal and social media), Rojak language and Manglish.